|

 Charleston’s most desirable and distinctive address has been South

-of Broad Street.
+of Broad Street neighborhood.
 It was in these grand old homes that George

 Washington slept, Robert E. Lee dined, and Teddy Roosevelt